ivanfilho21/PHP_Tests/crud_mysql/README.md

 ### What is working:
 * User registration/sign up (it adds a new user in database).
 * User login/sign in (it checks if username and password exist in database).
-* Index page, showing a list of tables in the database.
+* Index page, showing the list of tables from the database.
-* Create Table.
+* Creating Tables.

 ### What I'm working on:
-* Create Table page.
+* Index page (listing tables, deleting tables).

 ### Things I'm learning:
 * Super global variable $_POST.